ttaylor0416/digitalframeworks.github.io/_posts/2016-06-26-welcome-to-class.md

 ---
 layout: post
+comments: true

 title: Welcome to Digital Frameworks Summer 2016
 description: Get ready for the weeks ahead by signing up for some services.

 author: David Eads
 email: davideads@gmail.com